perladvent/perldotcom/content/article/_pub_2010_11_the-philosophy-of-webnano.md

 still so little code.
 I think it is a promising start.

-Recently I discovered echoes of many of my design choices in the publications by the Google testing guru [MiÅ¡ko Hevery](http://misko.hevery.com/).
+Recently I discovered echoes of many of my design choices in the publications by the Google testing guru [Miško Hevery](http://misko.hevery.com/).
 My point of departure for the considerations above were general rules such as decoupling and encapsulation, where his concern is testability.
 The resulting [design